jamesplease/redux-resource/docs/introduction/similar-projects.md

 is:

 1. resources are split up in the store based on the requests that you make.
-  Resourceful Redux stores all resources of the same type into one object, and provides request lists to organize your resources by requests.
+  Redux Resource stores all resources of the same type into one object, and provides request lists to organize your resources by requests.
 1. it does not provide metadata on a per-resource level
 1. it provides timestamps for the operations that you perform out of the box
 1. it keeps a cache of errors returned from the server out of the box

-The features of redux-resources that are not included in Resourceful Redux would be straightforward to add in via [plugins](../guides/plugins.md).
+The features of redux-resources that are not included in Redux Resource would be straightforward to add in via [plugins](../guides/plugins.md).
-However, getting the level of detail that Resourceful Redux provides for requests appears like it would be difficult to achieve using redux-resources.
+However, getting the level of detail that Redux Resource provides for requests appears like it would be difficult to achieve using redux-resources.

 #### [redux-json-api](https://github.com/dixieio/redux-json-api)

-redux-json-api provides less detail about individual resource's metadata than Resourceful Redux: it stores a single number that counts the number of concurrent requests of the same type that are in flight, whereas Resourceful Redux tracks all requests separately.
+redux-json-api provides less detail about individual resource's metadata than Redux Resource: it stores a single number that counts the number of concurrent requests of the same type that are in flight, whereas Redux Resource tracks all requests separately.

 In addition, redux-json-api requires that your backend adhere to [JSON API](http://jsonapi.org/).
-Although Resourceful Redux does not provide a complete integration with JSON API out of the box, the plugin system would enable you to add more features such as relationship support.
+Although Redux Resource does not provide a complete integration with JSON API out of the box, the plugin system would enable you to add more features such as relationship support.